Bwc9876/menagerie/docs/content/pages/pages.md

 This will create a dropdown named "Schemas" on the navbar.

+!!! alert-warning "Nested Groups"
+    Please note that nested groups (folders within folders) are not supported

 ### Group Metadata

 Groups can also have metadata.
 To specify it, create a file called `_folder.json` in the folder.
 Then fill this out with